Jiratech/boilerplates-java-openapi/README.md

     project/server
 ~~~~

-SENTRY_DSN is used for monitoring and erro tracking (sentry.io)
+SENTRY_DSN is used for monitoring and error tracking (sentry.io)